 Time: 1 month intensive to 12 months +

-With trainings running from a 1 intensive month to 12 months+, you can find a teacher training course to suit your schedule, availability and budget.
+With training running from 1 intensive month to 12 months+, you can find a teacher training course to suit your schedule, availability, and budget.
 A 1 month intensive, is just that, intense, whilst most probably living at your yoga school.
-You’ll be learning and practicing at least 6 days a week, living the yogic lifestyle and taking time away from home and everyday life.
-It’s kind of like a month long holiday bootcamp with LOTS of yoga!
+You’ll be learning and practicing at least 6 days a week, living the yogic lifestyle, and taking time away from home and everyday life.
+It’s kind of like a month long holiday boot camp with LOTS of yoga!

 2. Set Up Your Yoga Business

 This will take you around 12 months with the goal to be earning enough to live a life where you can choose your hours.
 In months 1-3, make as many yoga contacts as possible and network to secure as many classes as you can.

 Buil Your Yoga Business Plan

 If your yoga business plan hinges on you being able to take on a ton of classes as quickly as possible, you might want to reconsider quitting your day job.
 It’s way less stressful and risky to transition to full-time teaching once you make a regular, stable income teaching, rather than going from 0-60 as fast as possible just to pay the bills.
 Once you’re balancing your budget teaching yoga (if that’s the goal!!), you can start to think about ways to make additional income from your yoga community.
 When you become a yoga instructor, you’ll need to have a basic knowledge of business to secure your insurance, write invoices, manage finances, send emails, and manage website and social media accounts.